This post has been updated on July 9, 2020.

 In order to get the most out of an interview, you should have clear objectives in mind.
-Know what it is that you want to find out and ask on the point questions that require more than just yes or no answers.
+Know what it is that you want to find out and ask questions that require more than just yes or no answers.
 The more specific your questions are, the more reliable the answers will be.

 While interviews represent a more personal approach, webinars are intended for larger groups.
 During your webinar you can ask your learners to answer some questions related to the topic of the webinar itself or about how they feel it helps them, what else they would want to know or what they need from the course or the instructor.

 To reach a broader audience, live webinars may be a menace due to different timetables your learners may have.
 You can record your webinar and make it available to all your learners.
 During the recording insert some pop-up question boxes to elicit instant feedback.